LF-digitala-kanaler/LFUI-components/README.md

 # Documentation

 Each component is documented, with examples, on the [LFDS](lfds) website.
-This is our go-to.
+This is our go-to for documentation.

-However, because our code is based on Bootstrap, the documentation from Bootstrap version [four][bs4] and [five][bs5] does provide a good overview of how components are structured and it also lists all available [utility classes](https://getbootstrap.com/docs/5.0/utilities/api/).
+Along with that, because our code is based on Bootstrap, the documentation from Bootstrap version [four][bs4] and [five][bs5] does provide a good overview of how components are structured, along with listing all the available [utility classes](https://getbootstrap.com/docs/5.0/utilities/api/).

 # Bugs and feature requests

-If you have a bug or a feature request, feel free to [open an issue](https://github.com/LF-digitala-kanaler/LFUI-components/issues/).
+If you with to report a bug or submit a feature request, feel free to [open an issue](https://github.com/LF-digitala-kanaler/LFUI-components/issues/).
+The more information that you provide, the better.

 # Contributing

-We rely on [Storybook](https://storybook.js.org/) for serving, development, and testing.
+We rely on [Storybook](https://storybook.js.org/) for serving and testing during development.

-Installing and starting the server
+After cloning this repo, install the dependencies and start the server.

 ```
 npm install